 Medicine Work Experience: GP (General Practice)

-- Pre-booked appointments – sometimes these are check-ups for reviews of medication or chronic disease patients.
+- Pre-booked appointments – sometimes these are for reviews of medication or for patients with chronic diseases who need monitoring